Future GoldSilver Exit Strategy!

 Welcome to Silver Per Ounce Dot Org – where you’ll find the regularly-updated silver price chart (in ounces).
 You will also find videos on silver prices and silver investing.
-Each page in this website has its own video relevant to the topic so it would help to watch them.

 How Much Is Silver Worth?

 Silver is used for many different purposes.
 People use it as an investment vehicle but it is also used to make silverware, to mint coins and to make exquisite jewelry.
 If the metal is considered to be pure silver, then it must contain more than 99.5% silver, if the metal contains 92.5% pure silver and 7.5 per cent of another metal, then it will be known as sterling silver.
 Pure silver is a very soft metal whereas Sterling silver is easier to work with.